ghga-de/milestones-docs/33-green-wrasse/technical_specification.md

 more responsible data steward(s), or just contain the email of the help-desk.

-The configuration should also contain parameters for the maximum time interval that the start date of the access request can be postponed and the maximum time interval between start date and end date (the maximum access validity period).
+The configuration should also contain parameters for the maximum time interval that the start date of the access request can be postponed and the default and maximum time interval between start date and end date (access validity period).
 This configuration must be added to both the Data Portal and the ARS, since it is used for default values and validation on both the frontend and the backend.
+We may consider postponing the functionality to change these values; specifying the default access validity in the backend should then be enough.

 In order to make sure that the data stewards are known to the system, the configuration of the Auth Service (Claims Repository) should be extended with